scrudgey/DJ2020/dialogue.md

 * conclusion
 * conclusion:
 * when end is pressed:
+* denser dialogue segments
+* correct ease out of dialogue
+* fix textblit to blit all of <>at once
+* "told 5 denys"
+* set names
+* prevent clicking of multiple cards

+blink "warning" when over bullshit threshold

 escape
-support items
+items

-denser dialogue segments
-fix textblit to blit all of <>at once when to handle success vs fail response?s
-"told 5 denys"
+    ID card
+    personnel data

-continue button in dialogue container? set names prevent clicking of multiple cards correct ease out of dialogue support nimrod blink "warning" when over bullshit threshold
+when to handle success vs fail response?s continue button in dialogue container? support nimrod

-balance:
+mechanical questions:

     threshold correct
         take status effects
     bonus consumable
         double value
         bonus decrease

     flaw:
-    if the threshold is high- you just need to hold a card for 100-threshold until the last challenge. challenge 60 lie 30      -> 30, lie 24   (-6) lie 47      -> 13, lie 15   (-2)
+        if the threshold is high- you just need to hold a card for 100-threshold until the last challenge. challenge 60
+    lie 30      -> 30, lie 24   (-6)
+    lie 47      -> 13, lie 15   (-2)

-the main only reason to not play the high card is to save it for later potential
-    -> but your strategy can be to just save one high card until you hit bullshit threshold? in effect, you want to match the played challenge. suppose you have two lies and the choice of playing a high card against a low challenge, or a low challenge play the high card and you waste it, play the low card and you sabotage the high card
+    the main only reason to not play the high card is to save it for later potential -> but your strategy can be to just save one high card until you hit bullshit threshold? in effect, you want to match the played challenge. suppose you have two lies and the choice of playing a high card against a low challenge, or a low challenge play the high card and you waste it, play the low card and you sabotage the high card

     what about success/fail rolls?